cscan/vue-excel-editor/README.md

 </vue-excel-editor>
 ```

 To gain better performance, I suggest you use paging by not specify "no-paging" prop.
-The component automatically calculate the page size once detecting the outer boundary resized.
+The component automatically calculates the page size once detecting the outer boundary resized.
 If you want to set the page size manually, try the prop "page".
 If more than 1 page is detected, the footer (horizontal scroll bar) will show the first/previous/next/last links for page navigation.
 You may customize these links by "localized-label" prop.

 ### Validation